| | |

 detention of individuals without charge, by allowing those held to petition the federal courts.
 To eliminate the right of

+habeas corpus would be shocking to our nation.
+A few thoughts spring to mind.
 First, Congress adopted the Sarbanes-Oxley Act with little debate as well but I don't seem to remember the ABA

+lobbying for its repeal.
 Second, when John Adams defended the British soldiers who had fired on a crowd of rioting colonists in the years

 preceding the Revolutionary War, he was defending uniformed soldiers who fought under the British flag in a territory that,